aviks/Ito.jl/README.md

-#Ito, a open source toolkit for financial computing in Julia
+#Ito, an open source toolkit for financial computing in Julia

 Ito is a collection of Julia modules containing algorithms for efficient quantitative finance.